Last updated: 10th April 2017.

 Once you’ve bought a theme it’s time to install it on your site.
 Themes will usually include installation instructions, so this shouldn’t be difficult at all.
 In Themeforest, for example, you’ll be able to download the installable WordPress file.
 Once you’ve done that, you can log in to WordPress, click on Appearance – Themes – Upload, upload the zip file, and you’ll be on your way to a beautiful site.

-Fiverr: You don’t need to invest a huge amount of money in a logo in the early stages of your blog, so for a budget option, I recommend heading to Fiverr and checking out what’s on offer.
+Fiverr: If you’re not comfortable with your own design skills, I recommend heading to Fiverr and checking out what’s on offer.
 You’ll be able to browse reviews and examples of each designer’s work on the site to ensure you receive a decent looking end result.

 99 Designs: Alternatively, you can set up a competition on 99 designs, where graphic designers submit designs based on your brief, and you can choose the one you like best.
 This is a more expensive option, but typically results in a more professional-looking logo.